probcomp/programmable-vi-pldi-2024/README.md

    array([0.03493173, 0.07299326, 0.18554626, 0.26609895, 0.55678135], dtype=float32))
   ```

-  "Ours" refers to the GenJAX VI timings.
-The rows of the table go by batch size, and the first array returned by the print out is the mean over several runs, the second is the standard deviation.
+  The "columns" of the print out match to the batch size: first array returned by the print out is the row of mean timings over several runs, the second row is the standard deviation of timings over those runs.

 * (**Table 2**): To generate Table 2 in the paper, we use [`pytest-benchmark`](https://pypi.org/project/pytest-benchmark/) to generate timing statistics.
 The print out will likely look something like this (the specific numbers will depend on your runtime environment -- but the general trend, that our timings are orders of magnitude faster than Pyro, doesn't depend on runtime):